saifaustcse/SDLC-Methodologies/README.md

 **Phase 3 – Development/Implementation**

-In this phase the actual development starts and the product is built.
+In this phase, the actual development starts and the product is built.
 The code is generated and the database is designed as per the DDS.
 If the design is detailed and organized, code generation can be done without much hassle.

 Developers must follow the coding guidelines defined by their organization, and tools such as compilers, interpreters and debuggers are used to generate the code.
-High-level programming languages such as C, C++, Pascal, Java and PHP are used for coding, and structured and non-structured databases such as Oracle, MSSQL, MySQL and MongoDB are used for storing data.
+High-level programming languages such as C, C++, Java and PHP are used for coding, and relational databases (e.g., Oracle, MSSQL, MySQL) as well as NoSQL databases (e.g., MongoDB) are used for storing data.

 **Phase 4 – Testing/Quality Assurance**